Casper Will Go Public, Offering the Latest New and Exciting Way to Lose Money

 And far from establishing itself as the Only Trusted Name in Sleep, Casper faces intense competition from dozens of companies for the attention of a public that has grown accustomed to the idea that mattresses will constantly be on sale and returnable for a full refund after 30 or even 100 days.

 There are some VC-funded business models where it is unclear whether the business can be viable after private investors stop subsidizing losses.
-Maybe the only way to hold a ridesharing business together in certain markets is to pay the drivers more the customers are paying for each ride.
+Maybe the only way to hold a ridesharing business together in certain markets is to pay the drivers more than the customers are paying for each ride.
 Mattresses, I will accept, are a product with real and robust consumer demand that somebody will be able to make a profit by selling.

 But if your business lacks the potential to be transformative — if you’re just another mattress company within a crowded mattress industry — I don’t understand what business you have going public before you have turned a profit.
 Yes, someone is going to make money selling mattresses.
 What evidence do we have that it’s going to be Casper?